 Can the driver give me change if I don't have the proper fare?

 No, exact fare is required upon boarding.

 Can I bring my pet?

 Service or guide animals necessary for travel by passengers with disabilities are allowed on all RTA vehicles.
 Small pets are allowed if they are secured in a pet carrier that can be safely placed on a passenger's lap.

 Can I carry packages onto the bus?

-Yes, but to ensure the safety of our passengers, we ask that you limit the number of carry-on items to two.
+Yes, but to ensure the safety of our passengers, we ask that you limit the number of carry-on items to three.
 Once onboard, you must be able to keep the packages secure.
 Carts or strollers must be folded prior to boarding.